-On July 1, 2020, pursuant to the ongoing data requirements of the Environmental Protection Agency’s (EPA's) Data Requirements Rule (DRR) in 40 CFR 51.1205, the Florida Department of Environmental Protection (Department) submitted an annual report to EPA for the areas around four DRR-applicable sources in Florida that EPA designated "Attainment/Unclassifiable" for the 2010 one-hour sulfur dioxide (SO2) National Ambient Air Quality Standard (NAAQS) based on modeling of actual SO2 emissions.
-The four sources subject to the ongoing data requirements are:
+On July 1, 2021, pursuant to the ongoing data requirements of the U. S. Environmental Protection Agency’s (EPA's) Data Requirements Rule (DRR) in 40 CFR 51.1205, the Florida Department of Environmental Protection (Department) submitted an annual report to EPA for the areas around three DRR-applicable sources in Florida that EPA designated "Attainment/Unclassifiable" for the 2010 one-hour sulfur dioxide (SO2) National Ambient Air Quality Standard (NAAQS) based on modeling of actual SO2 emissions.
+The three sources subject to the ongoing data requirements are:

-Jacksonville Electric Authority’s (JEA) Northside Generating Station/St. Johns River Power Park (NGS/SJRPP);
+Jacksonville Electric Authority’s (JEA's) Northside Generating Station/St. Johns River Power Park (NGS/SJRPP);

 WestRock CP, LLC’s Fernandina Beach Mill (WestRock); and